kofi-b/INST326-Financial-Manager/README.md

 # INST326-Financial-Manager
 ## Description
 This is a financial management tool implemented in Python using the Tkinter library for the GUI and matplotlib for data visualization.
-It allows users to update their income and expenses, set monthly income goals, and view monthly and yearly financial data in a graphical format.
+It allows users to update their income and expenses, set monthly income goals, and view monthly financial data in a graphical format.

 ## Usage
 Ensure Python and required packages (matplotlib) are installed on your system.
 To open the GUI, you can run the program by executing the main() function from the command line: